“No goal is achieved without a plan and no plan goes anywhere without being executed”

 #4 Retaining Clients

-Strange, yes, but many businesses do the same thing Of course, losing clients may well be inevitable, but if you can sell new clients on coming over to you why can you not have at least, an active pan to sell them on staying with you.
+Strange, yes, but many businesses do the same thing Of course, losing clients may well be inevitable, but if you can sell new clients on coming over to you why can you not have, at least, an active plan to sell them on staying with you.

 In our planning for growth, then, we need a very pro-active plan for the activity of retaining our existing clients or else we are simply playing “musical chairs”, or “spinning our wheels” rather that solid growth.

 Play some defense as well.
 Online you may want to visit a site called www.socialmention.com and plug in your competitors, their principals, and even yourself, to see if there is anything useful competitively; or, in the case of information about yourself, you may discover something to celebrate or to defend against.
 Always better to be aware of what is being said about you and your business.

 Some strategies for the active retaining of existing clients are already being pursued and others are probably being developed as this is being written.
 Some are very cost effective, but cost effectiveness is always relative to the average value of a single client.